Mike Pence has taken centre stage in the presidential race as he debated the Democratic running mate. Who is the US vice-president?

-On the whole, the vice-president has been a very adept deputy, not least in leading the team deciding key appointments in the new administration, and being a smooth communicator in media appearances.
-But he has many critics.
+Over the last four years, Mr Pence has been a very adept deputy, not least in leading the team deciding key appointments in the administration, and being a smooth communicator in media appearances.

 It's easy to see why he was asked.
-The governor is a favourite among social conservatives who boasts considerable experience in Washington.
+The former governor was a favourite among social conservatives who boasted considerable experience in Washington.

-But before being named as the vice-presidential pick, Mr Pence had criticised Mr Trump's proposed ban on Muslims entering the US as "offensive and unconstitutional" and called the business mogul's comments on US District Judge Gonzalo Curiel "inappropriate".
+He called Mr Trump's proposed ban on Muslims entering the US "offensive and unconstitutional" and called the one-time business mogul's comments on US District Judge Gonzalo Curiel "inappropriate".

 Mr Trump had suggested a judge's Mexican heritage prevented him getting a fair trial in a suit against Trump University.

 Mr Pence is now seen as a loyal second-in-command who rarely voices criticism of the president.

 There have been some bumps in the road over the past four years.

 The first negative headlines for Mr Pence were in 2017, concerning his use of a private email account while Indiana governor.

 After being a fierce critic of Hillary Clinton for her unusual email arrangements, he was accused of hypocrisy, although unlike her, he was not handling classified information on his AOL account.

 He also courted controversy this May by declaring he would be happy to see Michael Flynn - the former national security adviser snared by the special counsel inquiry into Russian meddling in the 2016 election - welcomed back to the administration.